b0mi3xwx/b0mi3xwx/README.md

 >
 𓇼 Proshipper, zionism, r4cism, s3xism, homophobics, animal abused,...‼️
 >
-𓇼 MHA fans if you ship All/Dabi/All, Baku/Deku/Baku, Toga/Ocha/Toga...‼️ (friendships is fine!!)
+𓇼 MHA fans if you ship All/Dabi/All, Baku/Deku/Baku, Toga/Ocha/Toga...‼️ (friendship is fine!!)
 >
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 >>> here are some of my arts :D Its nice if I can get along with someone whos interested in them:3